 A PEP can also be assigned the status “Deferred”.
 The PEP author or an editor can assign the PEP this status when no progress is being made on the PEP.
 Once a PEP is deferred, a PEP editor can reassign it to draft status.

 A PEP can also be “Rejected”.
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.
 The “Withdrawn” status is similar - it means that the PEP author themselves has decided that the PEP is actually a bad idea, or has accepted that a competing proposal is a better alternative.

 When a PEP is Accepted, Rejected or Withdrawn, the PEP should be updated accordingly.
-In addition to updating the Status field, at the very least the Resolution header should be added with a link to the relevant post in the Python-Dev mailing list archives.
+In addition to updating the Status field, at the very least the Resolution header should be added with a direct link to the relevant post making a decision on the PEP.

 PEPs can also be superseded by a different PEP, rendering the original obsolete.
 This is intended for Informational PEPs, where version 2 of an API can replace version 1.

 The possible paths of the status of PEPs are as follows:

 While not shown in the diagram, “Accepted” PEPs may technically move to “Rejected” or “Withdrawn” even after acceptance.
 This will only occur if the implementation process reveals fundamental flaws in the design that were not noticed prior to acceptance of the PEP.
 Unlike Provisional PEPs, these transitions are only permitted if the accepted proposal has not been included in a Python release - released changes must instead go through the regular deprecation process (which may require a new PEP providing the rationale for the deprecation).

 Some Informational and Process PEPs may also have a status of “Active” if they are never meant to be completed.
 E.g. PEP 1 (this PEP).